 No one’s likely to embark on an intense detox program a week before Christmas.
 But when your best intentions go awry and you wind up eating too much processed food, too much sugar, too much poison… support your body in processing and eliminating those toxins as quickly as possible.
 Taking probiotics is a simple way to alleviate some of the digestive distress that can accompany a sudden change in dietary habits.
 Drink a glass of water with the juice of half a lemon each morning to flush out toxins.
 In addition, these supplements gently draw toxins out without the time commitment or emotional investment of a full detox plan:

 Perfect Liver Detox Support is a doctor-developed supplement designed to keep your liver performing its best.
 After all, the liver is the body’s filter for all those toxins coursing through your body.
 If it becomes overloaded, it can become sluggish and ineffective.
-Use Perfect Liver Detox Support or HealthForce Liver Rescue, both of which come in convenient capsules loaded with milk thistle and other organic, detoxifying herbs, each day to help your body better process the chemicals, pesticides, sugars, and artificial ingredients in your holiday diet.
+Use Perfect Liver Detox Support which comes in convenient capsules loaded with milk thistle and other organic, detoxifying herbs, each day to help your body better process the chemicals, pesticides, sugars, and artificial ingredients in your holiday diet.

 Perfect Chlorella is a powerful detox agent and also provides essential nutrients that your body may be lacking if you’re not prioritizing a healthy diet.
 High in chlorophyll and numerous vitamins and minerals, chlorella binds to toxins so that they can be safely eliminated.
 I recommend capsules for this busy time of year, but you can also opt for powder if you’re whipping up daily smoothies anyway.
 Get your chlorella along with spirulina in Perfect Aquatic Greens, for even more abundant and diverse nutrients.